tmarkec/Get-it-right/README.md

 ### Colour

-- The main colours I picked for this project were black and yellow.
-With combination depends on what page user is curently on.
+- Main colours that I picked for this project were [Yellow with hex value of  #f8b500](https://www.colorhexa.com/f8b500), with combination of [Black with hex value of #000000](https://www.colorhexa.com/000000), [Bright with hex value #f1f7ed](https://www.colorhexa.com/f1f7ed) & [Blue with hex value #345ed1](https://www.colorhexa.com/345ed1) to create contrast and good visibility accross the website.

 ### Fonts